Print Help & Test Pages

 Yes, at first glance, the pages may appear to be out of order.
 I promise you, this is intentional.
-In all sizes except for full letter and Classic Happy Planner, the printable has been designed in a "booklet" style format.
-That means, once the entire PDF is printed following the directions above, you will simply trim the edges at the crop marks (if applicable) and then cut or fold the stack in half to "close" the booklet and all the pages WILL be in the correct order.
+In all sizes except for Full Letter and Classic Happy Planner, the printable has been designed in a “booklet” style format.
+That means once the entire PDF is printed following the directions above, you will simply trim the edges at the crop marks (if applicable) then cut or fold the stack in half to “close” the booklet and all the pages WILL be in the correct order.

-"The front and backside are not lining up.
-They are close, but not exact"
+“The font and backside are not lining up.
+They are close, but not exact.”

 If the pages aren’t printing centered on your paper, then there is either an issue with your printer alignment or an issue with your print settings.
 Here are a few things you can try:

 - Make sure all your printer’s software/firmware has been updated.